SmartKalea Data

 What district?

-Water consumption per m2 in Shops/Bars-Restaurants
+Average water consumption per m2 in Shops/Bars-Restaurants

 L